georgedashen/DualNetGO/README.md

 Here we provide the codes, some of the processed data and important results of the DualNetGO paper.
 DualNetGO is comprised of two components: a **graph encoder** for extracting graph information or generating graph embeddings and a **predictor** for predicting protein functions.

-Most of the codes in this study are bollowed from [CFAGO](http://bliulab.net/CFAGO) and [DualNetGNN](https://github.com/sunilkmaurya/DualNetGNN_large).
+Most of the codes in this study are obtained from [CFAGO](http://bliulab.net/CFAGO) and [DualNetGNN](https://github.com/sunilkmaurya/DualNetGNN_large).
 For more details one can check the original papers at:

 [Wu, Z.; Guo, M.; Jin, X.; Chen, J.; Liu, B. CFAGO: Cross-fusion of network and attributes based on attention mechanism for protein function prediction.
 Bioinformatics 2023, 39, btad123.](https://academic.oup.com/bioinformatics/article/39/3/btad123/7072461)